 Defence Therapeutics Stock Performance

-Defence Therapeutics holds a performance score of 10 on a scale of zero to a hundred.
-The firm shows a Beta (market volatility) of 1.03, which means a somewhat significant risk relative to the market.
-Defence Therapeutics returns are very sensitive to returns on the market.
-As the market goes up or down, Defence Therapeutics is expected to follow.
+Defence Therapeutics holds a performance score of 17 on a scale of zero to a hundred.
+The firm shows a Beta (market volatility) of 2.55, which means a somewhat significant risk relative to the market.
+As the market goes up, the company is expected to outperform it.
+However, if the market returns are negative, Defence Therapeutics will likely underperform.
 Use Defence Therapeutics coefficient of variation, maximum drawdown, skewness, as well as the relationship between the total risk alpha and downside variance , to analyze future returns on Defence Therapeutics.

 Risk-Adjusted Performance